FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 NAIs with any "v." subdomain MUST NOT be registered, in order to preserve the functionality of that subdomain.

-NAIs in the registry SHOULD NOT contain more than one subdomain.
+NAIs in the registry MUST NOT contain more than one subdomain.
 NAIs with a leading "v." subdomain MUST NOT be registered.
 That subdomain is reserved for vendor and SDO extensions.